bfme-technology/.github/profile/README.md

-# Lord of Wolfs
+# BFME Technology
-Lord of Wolf is a developer community founded by a student of Chitkara University to create an comunity of Software Developers to create a good exposure environment for the students.
+BFME Technology is an Open Source Developer Community founded by a student of Chitkara University to create a community of Software Developers to create a good exposure environment for the students.

 ## Goal
 Goal of this community is to: